stoplightio/docs/articles/enterprise/components/gitlab-overview.md

 ## Configuring and Running

-To configure the Stoplight Gitlab component, you will need to provide connection details to the other necessary components.
+To configure the Stoplight GitLab component, you will need to provide connection details to the other necessary components.

 ### Package-based Installations

 #### Configuring the Service

-The Stoplight Gitlab configuration is located at:
+The Stoplight GitLab configuration is located at:

 ```bash
 /etc/gitlab/gitlab.rb
 ```

-The above file encompasses all of the different configuration options exposed by Gitlab.
+The above file encompasses all of the different configuration options exposed by GitLab.
 This guide only covers those specific to Stoplight.

-> For documentation on other Gitlab configuration options, please see the official documentation [here](https://docs.gitlab.com/omnibus/README.html#configuring)
+> For documentation on other GitLab configuration options, please see the official documentation [here](https://docs.gitlab.com/omnibus/README.html#configuring)

 #### Starting the Service

-To start Gitlab for the first time, run the commands:
+To start GitLab for the first time, run the commands:

 ```bash
 # one-time configuration (needed on new installs and upgrades)